navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

 - JPA is standard for doing object relational mapping. (mapping of objects to tables)
 - think of JPA as an interface and Hibernate is implementation.
 - If there is in memory db, then hibernate default feature of schema update will create the table in db.
-- Named Query: jpql:java persistence query language
+- JPQL:java persistence query language
 - Entity manager: Entity manager is simple interface to PersistenceContext
 - **Annotations:** @Entity @TABLE @Column @Id @GeneratedValue
 - JPQL: Java persistence query language
   - In SQl we query from the db, in JPQL  we query from Entities.
 JPQL queries are converted into sql queries by JPA implementation i.e Hibernate
-- NamedQuery: Assign name to query for reusability purpose;
+- NamedQuery: Assign name to query for re-usability purpose.

-- When to gor for native queries:
+- When to go for native queries:
     - when you want to use some feature of db which is not supported by JPA, mass update, tuning features.
 - Eager Fetching:
     - one to one relationship , when we pull the one entity other one also pulled automatically.